Safety on site

 Note: please disable your web browser’s pop-up blocker or click the ‘allow pop-ups’ button to complete the online module.

-To ensure everyone is up to date with the latest safety information existing Safety Cards will not be accepted after 1 September 2017.
+To ensure everyone is up to date with the latest safety information, Viterra Safety Cards need to be renewed every two years.

 Visitors and passengers do not need a Safety Card.
 Passengers must remain in the vehicle in operational areas.
 Visitors being escorted on site or only entering the classification office, for example, having a sample tested, do not need a safety card.
 It is only required for those driving the vehicle that is delivering grain to the site.